-B. FBP Options for Eligible Employees Hired Before July 1, 2020 who waive medical insurance or cover only themselves.
-However, for FY21, there is also a new option for employees who wish to cover a Spouse or Domestic Partner, Children or Family, where more Flex Credits will be available to them for these tiers of coverage but they will have no cash-back option and no amounts can be deposited into their 401(k) account.
-Eligible employees hired before July 1, 2020, may change the option they select (Option No. 1 - Cash-Back; Option No. 2 - No Cash-Back) from one fiscal year to the next at the time of open enrollment.
+B. FBP Options for Eligible Employees Hired Before July 1, 2020

+- 1. For eligible employees hired before July 1, 2020, total Flex Credits of \$9,942 (Waiver) and \$13,643 (Employee Only) are available with the customary cash-back option.
+These options allow the maximum cash-back opportunity for employees who waive medical insurance or cover only themselves.
+However, beginning July 1, 2020, there is also an option for employees who wish to cover a Spouse or Domestic Partner, Children or Family, where more Flex Credits will be available to them for these tiers of coverage but they will have no cash-back option and no amounts can be deposited into their 401(k) account.
+Eligible employees hired before July 1, 2020, may change the option they select (Option No. 1 Cash-Back; Option No. 2 No Cash-Back) from one fiscal year to the next at the time of open enrollment. - 2.
+Option No. 1 to Choose \$9,942 (Waiver) or \$13,643 (Employee Only) in FBP Credits and Take Cash-Back